dineshbhagat/mac-configurations/README.md

 OR
 Refer installation instructions from [here](https://github.com/jarun/nnn/wiki)
 OR
 This will add icons to directories and files
+Note: Nerd fonts should be installed and configured.

 ```bash
 wget https://github.com/jarun/nnn/archive/refs/heads/master.zip
 tar -zxvf master.zip